 If that recommendation is in place for several weeks (expect up to 6 weeks) it can get a bit... frustrating.
 Post surgical bras are often not attractive, but they are supportive.

-Girl, it might feel like a chore but it's all part of getting the best results from your surgery.
+Girl, it might feel like a chore but it's all part of getting the best results from your breast augmentation.

 And the joy of being able to get rid of that bra is AMAZING!

 After your initial healing phase, whether you should wear a bra at night will depend on what your plastic surgeon advises, how big your breast implants are (the bigger they are the more likely they are to need extra support) and crucially how you feel.

 It’s probably okay continue to wear a bra in your sleep as long as it is comfortable for you.
 Some women find that they like the extra support at night.